Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Conclusion

 \section{Conclusion}

 We present a novel approach for contrastive learning of scientific document embeddings that addresses the challenge of selecting informative positive and negative samples.
 By leveraging citation graph embeddings for sample generation, \sys achieves a score of 81.8 on the \dataset benchmark, a 1.8 point improvement over the previous best method SPECTER.
 This is purely achieved by introducing tunable sample difficulty and avoiding collisions between positive and negative samples, while existing LLM and data setups can be reused.
-This improvement over SPECTER can be also observed when excluding the \dataset papers from the training corpus.
-Furthermore, \sys's improvement from 80.0 to 81.8 is particularly notable given that even triples, which are generated with \dataset's test and validation data, yield with 83.0 only a marginally higher score.
+This improvement over SPECTER can be also observed when excluding the \dataset papers during training (see w/o leakage in \cref{tab:results}).
+Furthermore, \sys's improvement from 80.0 to 81.8 is particularly notable given that even \textit{oracle triplets}, which are generated with \dataset's test and validation data, yield with 83.0 only a marginally higher score.

 Our work highlights the importance of sample generation in a contrastive learning setting.
-We show that 1\% of training triples are already sufficient to outperform SPECTER, whereas the remaining 99\% provide only 1.0 additional points (80.8 to 81.8).
-This sample efficiency is achieved by adding reasonable effort for sample generation (graph embedding training and nearest neighbor search).
-We also demonstrate that in-domain language model pretraining (like SciBERT) is beneficial, while general-domain LLMs can achieve a comparable performance and even outperform SPECTER.
-This indicates that controlling sample difficulty and avoiding collisions is more effective than in-domain pretraining, especially in scenarios where training a LLM from scratch is infeasible.
+We show that language model training with 1\% of triplets is sufficient to outperform SPECTER, whereas the remaining 99\% provide only 1.0 additional points (80.8 to 81.8).
+This sample efficiency is achieved by adding reasonable effort for sample generation, i.e., graph embedding training and \knn search.
+We also demonstrate that in-domain LLM pretraining (like SciBERT) is beneficial, while general-domain LLMs can achieve comparable performance and even outperform SPECTER.
+This indicates that controlling sample difficulty and avoiding collisions is more effective than in-domain pretraining, especially in scenarios where training an LLM from scratch is infeasible.